MrunalJadhav2025/Cyber-Security-Threat-Detection-Using-Big-Data/README.md

 Cyber Security Threat Detection Using Big Data

-This project was developed for the course DATA 603: Platforms for Big Data Processing.
 It focuses on detecting cybersecurity threats in IoT environments using scalable big data tools and machine learning models.

 Project Description